innobead/huber/README.md

 3. Run `make generate` to generate the new package YAML file into `generated/packages`.
 The index.yaml file will be updated accordingly.
 > Notes:
 > - Remember to specify `GITHUB_TOKEN` environment variable with the appropriate permissions when running `make generate` to ensure package update successfully.
-> - If don't want to set up Rust development environment, you can also run `./hack/run-make-by-docker.sh` to execute any make target, such as `./hack/run-make-by-docker.sh make generate`.
 4. Finally, create a pull request (PR) to add this new package.